Scientists found a 5,700-year-old piece of used gum in a lagoon — and sequenced the entire genome of the woman who chewed it

 Birch pitch is made by heating birch bark.
 Ancient hunters used the pitch, a form of tar, as an adhesive to glue arrowheads onto arrows and affix stone blades onto wooden handles.

-Schroeder said he's never tasted birch pitch himself, but assumes it has a bitter taste.
+Schroeder said he's never tasted birch pitch himself but assumed it has a bitter taste.

 Theis Jensen